 If you are a financial aid recipient and withdraw from all of your classes, any refund of university charges will be returned to the financial aid programs.
 (The general tuition refund policy for the University is available at Tuition and Related Fees.)
 The proportion of aid that must be returned by you and the university is based on the number of days remaining divided by the number of days in the quarter.
 The UW is required to refund the portion of your institutional costs equal to the portion of the quarter remaining to the aid programs.
 You must pay the remainder of the funds that must be returned as well as any final tuition or forfeiture fee payments that had to be returned to the aid programs.
 No aid funds must be repaid if you attend more than 60% of the quarter before withdrawing.

 The refund of university charges and any additional refunds or payments will be credited to the aid programs in the following order, up to the amount you received for that quarter: Federal Direct Unsubsidized Stafford/Ford Loan, Federal Direct Subsidized Stafford/Ford Loan, Federal Perkins Loan, Federal Direct Parent Loan for Undergraduate Students, Federal Pell Grant, Federal Supplemental Education Opportunity Grant, other Title IV aid programs.
-Washington State Need Grant, institutional aid, and private scholarships will be assessed a repayment on a prorated basis as well if you did not attend classes or withdrew from classes before 50% of the quarter had elapsed.
+Washington State grant aid, institutional aid, and private scholarships will be assessed a repayment on a prorated basis as well if you did not attend classes or withdrew from classes before 50% of the quarter had elapsed.
 If any refund remains after crediting these accounts, the balance will be refunded to you.

 Please be aware that if you withdraw from all classes within the first 60% of the quarter, you may owe immediate repayment of a portion of the aid you received (except Direct and Perkins Loans that are payable according to the terms of the promissory note).